yhsanave/gif-picker/README.md

 # GIF Picker

 A simple GIF picker using the GIPHY API.
-Built for a technical assessment.
+Built for a job interview.

 View the site at <https://yhsanave.github.io/gif-picker/>

 ## Running